cartesi/machine-emulator-tools/sys-utils/libcmt/README.md

+# Cartesi Machine Tools

-This is a C library to facilitate the development of applications running on the cartesi-machine.
+Is a C library to facilitate the development of applications running on the cartesi-machine.
 It handles the IO and communication protocol with the machine-emulator.

 The high level @ref libcmt\_rollup API provides functions for common operations, such as generating vouchers, notices, retrieving the next input, etc.